Group classification of linear evolution equations: Exact solutions

 where the superscripts of~$\phi$ again denote exponents.
 Integrating the reduced equation~$\mathcal L_A^{\rm r}$ for the second realization, we derive an explicit nonlocal formula for generating a new solution from a known one,

 where $\displaystyle w(t):=\int_{t_0}^t\sum_{k=2}^\EqOrd A^k(t')\big(\phi(t')\big)^k\,{\rm d}t'$.

 The above procedure can be iterated using various~$Q$'s.
-In particular, starting with $h=0$ and using the same $Q=D(1)$ for each iteration, we construct solutions which are polynomials in~$t$ with coefficients depending on~$x$,
+In particular, starting with $h=0$ and using the same $Q=D(1)$ for each iteration, we construct solutions that are polynomials in~$t$ with coefficients depending on~$x$,

 Another use of Lie symmetries of a linear system of differential equations for finding its exact solutions is based on generating higher-order (generalized) infinitesimal symmetries of this system by its Lie symmetries \cite[Proposition 5.22]{olve86Ay}.
 For any generalized symmetry of a system~$\mathcal L$ of differential equations, the associated invariant surface condition (i.e., the condition of vanishing of its characteristic) is a differential constraint formally consistent with the system~$\mathcal L$.
 Given an equation~$\mathcal L_A$ from the class~\eqref{eq:LinearHomogeneousGaugeEvolEqs} with $\mathfrak g^{\rm ess}_A\ne\{0\}$, each nonzero vector field $Q=\tau\p_t+\xi\p_x+\phi u\p_u\in\mathfrak g^{\rm ess}_A$ corresponds to the recursion operator $\mathrm Q=-\tau\mathrm D_t-\xi\mathrm D_x+\phi$ of the equation~$\mathcal L_A$, i.e., the operator~$\mathrm Q$ maps the set of generalized-symmetry characteristics of~$\mathcal L_A$ to itself.
 Subsequently acting by recursion operators associated with various basis elements of~$\mathfrak g^{\rm ess}_A$ on the characteristic~$u$ of the trivial infinitesimal symmetry~$I(1)$ and linearly combining results of such actions, one obtains the set of characteristics of ``linear'' generalized symmetries generated by Lie symmetries.
 If a generalized symmetry is generated by iterative use of a single Lie symmetry in the above way, the general solution of the corresponding invariant surface condition, which is in fact equivalent to a linear ordinary differential equation with constant coefficients, gives an ansatz with several new unknown functions of a single new independent variable.
 This ansatz reduces the initial equation to a linear system of ordinary differential equations for the new unknown functions.
 The construction of solutions of the form~\eqref{eq:ReductionOfLinEvolEqsWRT_D(1)^N} can be interpreted as example of such generalized reductions, where $Q=D(1)$, $\mathrm Q=-\mathrm D_t$ and the invariant surface condition is $\mathrm Q^{N+1}u=0$.
 In general, essential (up to $G^\sim$-equivalence and linear superposition of solutions) generalized Lie-symmetry-related reductions of equations from the class~\eqref{eq:LinearHomogeneousGaugeEvolEqs} are exhausted by the reductions presented below, which arise from the factorization of general polynomials of~$\mathrm Q$ over the corresponding underlying field (complex or real).
 For each case we list the corresponding Lie symmetry vector field, recursion operator, invariant surface condition and reduced system of ordinary differential equations.
 Here $N\in\mathbb N_0$, the index~$s$ runs from~0 to~$N$, the index~$l$ runs from~0 to $\EqOrd-2$, and we assume the summation over the repeated indices.
 The constant~$\lambda$ is from the underlying field ($\mathbb R$ or~$\mathbb C$), $\mu$ and $\nu$ are real constants, and $\nu>0$.